Aaron Rakeffet-Rothkoff: Biography

 Rabbi Rakeffet attended Bnei Akiva as a youth.
-Meir Kahane was one of his madrichim (counselors).
-Rabbi Rakeffet met his future wife Malkah while giving a shiur at Bnei Akiva.
+Meir Kahane was one of his (מַדְרִיכִים).
+Rakeffet met his future wife, Malkah, while giving a at Bnei Akiva.

-Rabbi Rakeffet started his career in 1961 as a pulpit rabbi at Lower Merion Synagogue in Bala Cynwyd, Pennsylvania.
-In 1962, he moved from Lower Merion to become the spiritual leader of the first Orthodox synagogue in suburban Essex County, Congregation Beth Ephraim of Maplewood and South Orange, New Jersey.
-During that time, he also served as a high school rebbe at the Manhattan Talmudical Academy of Yeshiva University.
-In 1969, he moved to Israel and worked as a Staff Editor for the Encyclopaedia Judaica.
-He also wrote numerous entries, including the one for Rabbi Joseph Dov Soloveitchik and Rabbi Eliezer Silver.
+Rakeffet started his career in 1961 as a pulpit rabbi at Lower Merion Synagogue in Bala Cynwyd, Pennsylvania.
+In 1962, he moved from Lower Merion to become the spiritual leader of the first Orthodox synagogue in suburban Essex County, New Jersey: Congregation Beth Ephraim of Maplewood and South Orange, New Jersey.
+During that time, he also served as a high school rebbe at the Marsha Stern Talmudical Academy of Yeshiva University (YU) in Manhattan.
+In 1969, he moved to Israel and worked as a staff editor on the Encyclopaedia Judaica.
+He also wrote numerous entries, including those of Rabbi Joseph B. Soloveitchik and Rabbi Eliezer Silver.

-Upon the conclusion of the Encyclopaedia Judaica project, Rabbi Rakeffet pursued his love of teaching.
-He was a pioneer in Torah education for diaspora students in Israel.
-He was a member of the initial 1969 faculty of Jerusalem Torah College (BMT) and taught there for twenty years.
-He also taught at Machon Gold and Michlalah.
-He was also a founding faculty member at Midreshet Moriah, an advanced Torah study program for women.
+Upon the conclusion of the Encyclopaedia Judaica project, Rakeffet pursued teaching, with a particular focus on Torah education for Jewish diaspora students residing in Israel.
+He was a founding faculty member of Jerusalem Torah College (BMT) in 1969 and served as an educator there for two decades.
+Additionally, he instructed at Machon Gold and Michlalah, and he was a founding faculty member at Midreshet Moriah, an advanced program for Torah studies for female scholars.

-By 1976, BMT had outgrown its campus and was exploring options to construct a new home.
-At that time, Joseph Gruss had completed construction on a Jerusalem campus for Rabbi Joseph Soloveitchik and Yeshiva University.
-Unfortunately, Rabbi Soloveitchik declined the invitation to teach there.
+By 1976, BMT had outgrown its campus and was exploring options to construct a new building.
+At the time, Joseph Gruss had completed construction on a Jerusalem campus for Rabbi Joseph B. Soloveitchik and Yeshiva University, though he had declined an invitation to teach there.
 Gruss then considered other options for the campus, such as giving it to the Technion or to the David Yellin College of Education.
-Rabbi Moshe Horowitz, the director of BMT, asked Rabbi Rakeffet to speak with Mr. Gruss about obtaining the campus for BMT.
-Rabbi Rakeffet impressed upon Mr. Gruss that BMT would propagate Rabbi Soloveitchik’s teachings and heritage to future generations in the Jewish homeland.
-Mr. Gruss then agreed to give the campus to BMT and to Yeshiva University.
-BMT moved to the campus and YU started the Gruss Kollel in the fall of 1976.
-Rabbi Rakeffet joined the Gruss Kollel faculty and recruited Dr. Nechama Leibowitz to teach there as well.
+Rabbi Moshe Horowitz, the director of BMT, asked Rakeffet to speak with Gruss about obtaining the campus for BMT, with Rakeffet impressing upon Gruss that BMT would propagate Rabbi Soloveitchik’s teachings and heritage to future generations in the Jewish homeland.
+Gruss agreed to give the campus to BMT and to Yeshiva University.
+BMT moved to the campus, and YU started the Gruss Kollel in the fall of 1976.
+Rakeffet joined the Gruss faculty, going on to recruit Nechama Leibowitz to teach, as well.